-- The waste hierarchy (Reduce, Reuse, Recycle and Dispose) will be employed throughout the construction works. - The subcontractor will adhere to waste management legislation and ensure they comply with their Duty of Care. - Containment measures will be in place to prevent debris or pollutants from entering the surrounding environment. - Uncontaminated Road planings will be re-used or recycled under a SEPA Paragraph 13(a) waste exemption and in line with BEAR Scotland's Procedure 126: The Production of Fully Recovered Asphalt Road Planings. - All wastes and unused materials must be removed from site in a safe and legal manner by a licensed waste carrier upon completion of the works.
-The appointed waste carrier must have a valid SEPA waste carrier registration, a copy of which will be provided to and retained by BEAR Scotland as early as possible. - All appropriate waste documentation must be present on site and be available for inspection.
-A copy of the Duty of Care paperwork should be provided and filed appropriately in accordance with the Code of Practice (as made under Section 34 of Environmental Protection Act 1990 as amended). - Re-use and recycling of waste will be encouraged and the subcontractor will be required to fully outline their plans and provide documentary evidence for waste arising from the works (e.g., waste carrier's licence, transfer notes, and waste exemption certificates). - Staff will be informed that littering will not be tolerated.
-Staff will be encouraged to collect any litter seen on site. - Where applicable, all temporary signage will be removed from site on completion of the works. - If the works encounter coal tar, then this will be appropriately processed in line with Transport Scotland's Guidance Note on Dealing with Coal Tar Bound Arisings (Coal Tar Guidance).
-This will include:
+- The waste hierarchy (Reduce, Reuse, Recycle and Dispose) will be employed throughout the construction works. - The subcontractor will adhere to waste management legislation and ensure they comply with their Duty of Care. - Containment measures will be in place to prevent debris or pollutants from entering the surrounding environment. - Uncontaminated road planings will be re-used or recycled under a SEPA Paragraph 13(a) waste exemption and in line with BEAR Scotland's Procedure 126: The Production of Fully Recovered Asphalt Road Planings. - All wastes and unused materials will be removed from site in a safe and legal manner by a licensed waste carrier upon completion of the works.
+The appointed waste carrier must have a valid SEPA waste carrier registration, a copy of which will be provided to and retained by BEAR Scotland as early as possible. - All appropriate waste documentation will be present on site and be available for inspection.
+A copy of the Duty of Care paperwork shall be provided and filed appropriately in accordance with the Code of Practice (as made under Section 34 of Environmental Protection Act 1990 as amended). - Re-use and recycling of waste will be encouraged and the subcontractor will be required to fully outline their plans and provide documentary evidence for waste arising from the works (e.g., waste carrier's licence, transfer notes, and waste exemption certificates). - An asbestos survey will be undertaken prior to the removal of the waterproofing system to confirm if any asbestos is present. - Staff will be informed that littering will not be tolerated.
+Staff will be encouraged to collect any litter seen on site. - Where applicable, all temporary signage will be removed from site on completion of the works. - If the works encounter coal tar, then contaminated planings will be appropriately processed in line with Transport Scotland's Guidance Note on Dealing with Coal Tar Bound Arisings (Coal Tar Guidance).
+This will include: - Coal tar contaminated road planings will be classified as special waste. - All waste will be appropriately segregated, with coal tar contaminated planings being kept separate from uncontaminated planings.

-- Coal tar contaminated road planings will be classified as a Special Waste. - All waste will be appropriately segregated, with coal tar contaminated planing being kept separate from uncontaminated planings. - Coal tar contaminated road planings must be transported by a registered waste carrier and be accompanied by a SEPA-issued consignment note or code.
-SEPA must be notified, at least 72 hours before and no longer than one month before, prior to Special Waste leaving site.
-It must be sent to a facility that holds suitable pollution prevention and control permits and waste management licences.
-Copies of consignment notes must be retained for a period of three years. - Waste must be transported in a safe and secure manner to prevent the release of contaminated material en-route.
+- Coal tar contaminated road planings will be transported by a registered waste carrier and be accompanied by a SEPA-issued consignment note.
+SEPA will be notified, at least 72 hours before and no longer than one month before, prior to special waste leaving site.
+It will be transported to a facility that holds suitable pollution prevention and control permits and waste management licences.
+Copies of consignment notes will be retained for a period of three years. - Waste will be transported in a safe and secure manner to prevent the release of contaminated material en-route.